Definition and Types of Interjection

 Types of Interjection

-Interjections can be used to express various types of emotions such as happiness, surprise, sadness, anger and greetings.
+There are various types of interjections to express emotions such as happiness, surprise, sadness, anger and greetings.
 On such various types of emotions we classified them into different types.
 Different types of interjection are elaborated below

 Interjections for Greeting